Clarion Housing Group’s scale and financial strength delivers a number of benefits:

 Clarion Housing Group seeks to maintain diversification in its funding sources with the majority coming from bilateral loans from banks and building societies and the remainder from the capital markets.
 The Group is committed to maintaining a strong investment grade rating.
-It is currently rated by Moody’s as A3 with a stable outlook and by Standard & Poor’s as A with a stable outlook.
-Copies of the rating opinions are available on request.
+It is currently rated by Moody’s as A3 and by Standard & Poor’s as A. Copies of the rating opinions are available on request.

 Maintaining our strong financial position is one of our core objectives, without this we would not be able to achieve our ambitions of:

 - Building 50,000 new homes over ten years.

 - Supporting 4,000 people into work annually.